Kansas City Motor Car Company: History

+One car is remaining in New Jersey with a private collector.
+It has been the families car since new in 1902.
+It’s the Gleason model M high wheel touring car.

 Models

 Through their five years in the business, the Kansas City Motor Car Company manufactured a full line of vehicles ranging early on from two to four and five seater cars with 20 horse air cooled two cylinder engines and 50 horsepower four cylinder engines.
 Later in May 1906 the company announced they would be changing all of their models and equipping them with a new water cooled six cylinder engine with an advertised 75 horsepower.
 Surviving advertisements and a contemporary newspaper stated that commercial vehicles were also made and were rated to haul 1, 2, 3, 6, and 8 tons.

 Press Coverage

 Very little information on these cars has survived.
 Just a handful of advertisements and a couple newspapers and magazines of the day.

 1905 Chicago and New York motor shows

 The Kansas City Star, 10 December 1905 › Page 6: "The Chicago and New York motor shows are now interesting Kansas City motorists.
 Up to this time there has been little interest shown by Kansas City drivers in the big shows of the country.
 This was because there were few automobile men here.
 Among those who are planning to attend the New York show are Frank E. Weir and George K. Wheeler of the Kansas City Motor Car company, L. P. Moriarty and H. G. Biakesley, secretary of the Kansas City Automobile club.
 At the Chicago show the Kansas City Motor Car Company will have an exhibit.
 This company, the only automobile manufacturing establishment in Kansas City, will show several cars.
 The list includes a touring car, a runabout, an eight-ton truck and a couple of delivery wagon» of which the company has been making a specialty, George Chambers of Lawrence, Kas., last week purchased a touring car from the Kansas City Motor Car company.
 With J. E. Caps of the company he drove the car to Iawrence.
 The roads were in good condition and the trip was a successful one."

 This 1905 article states that the Kansas City Motor Car Company was "the only automobile manufacturing establishment in Kansas City", although several other makers were in town even less information on these has survived.